robertobatts/aws-certification-notes/notes/17-serverless-saa-level.md

 - Give users an identity so that they can interact with our application
 - **Cognito User Pools**
 	- Sign in functionality for app users
-	- Integrate with API Gateway
+	- Integrate with API Gateway and Application Load Balancer
 - **Cognito Identity Pools (Federated Identity)**
 	- Provide AWS credentials to users so they can access AWS resources directly
 	- Integrate with Cognito User Pools as an identity provider